Generative Modeling Helps Weak Supervision (and Vice Versa)

 We studied the question of how to build an interface between two powerful techniques that operate in the absence of labeled data: generative modeling and programmatic weak supervision.
 Our fusion of the two, a weakly supervised GAN (WSGAN), defines an interface that aligns structures discovered in its constituent models.
 This leads to three improvements: first, better quality pseudolabels compared to weak supervision alone, boosting downstream performance.
 Second, improvement in the quality of the generative model samples.
-Third, the enablement of data augmentation using such samples, further improving downstream model performance without additional burden on users.
+Third, it enables data augmentation via generated samples and pseudolabels, further improving downstream model performance without additional burden on users.

-Our proposed approach leads to several exciting directions for future work.
-We plan to extend the generative model component in the fused model to progressively grown GANs~\cite{karras2018progressive} to handle larger and higher fidelity images.
-We are also interested in other modalities, exploiting for instance generative models for graphs and time series.
-Finally, motivated by the performance of WSGAN, we seek to extend the underlying notion of interfaces between models to a variety of other pairs of models.
+Standard failure cases of GANs such as mode collapse still apply to the proposed approach.
+However, we do not observe that WSGAN is more susceptible to such failures than the approaches we compare to.
+For future work, we are interested in other modalities, exploiting for instance generative models for graphs and time series.
+Further, motivated by the performance of WSGAN, we seek to extend the underlying notion of interfaces between models to a variety of other pairs of learning paradigms.
 Limitations of the proposed approach include common GAN restrictions such as the types of data that can be modeled and the number of unlabeled samples required to fit distributions, and also known difficulties of acquiring weak supervision sources of sufficient quality for image data.